Call us Today at (954) 880-1302

 4. Durational Alimony

-An award of durational alimony terminates upon the death of either party or upon the remarriage of the party receiving alimony.
+An award of durational alimony terminates upon either the death of either party or upon the remarriage of the party receiving alimony.

 How is Alimony Calculated in Florida?

-(b) The duration of the marriage.
+- the duration of the parties’ marriage.

-(g) The responsibilities each party will have with regard to any minor children they have in common.
+- the responsibilities that each of the parties will have in raising children that they have in common.

 If one spouse can demonstrate a financial need for alimony, the judge must also determine if the other spouse can afford to pay the requested alimony.